jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 vagrant@precise32:/vagrant/makahiki$ ./scripts/initialize_instance.py --type default

 You will need to answer "Y" to the question "Do you wish to continue (Y/n)?"

+If the script causes errors while connecting to the database, see "Appendix A.0.2.
+Troubleshooting pg_hba.conf".
 ===============================================================================

 2.1.7.
 Start the Server